bjBSU/slim_VT/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-If you need to restart the runner for whatever reason close the old and then refresh the angular application.

-If you need to restart the angular application, stop the runner and follow step 5.